ZhangSteven/risk_report/README.md

 6. Now ABS is treated using special case handling, is there a way to tell whether it's cash or synthetic?

-7. Consider refactor code to improve efficiency, tag each position with country and asset type first, then filter them.

-8. Consider using Geneva as the asset type provider?
+7. Consider using Geneva as the asset type provider?